IBM-Cloud/docs/admin/orgs_spaces.md

 As an account owner, you can manage your organizations by going to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) &gt; **Manage Organizations** page.
 Organization managers can also use the Manage Organizations page to manage any organizations where they are set as the manager.
 {:shortdesc}

+Note: Only account owners with Pay-As-You-Go accounts can create an organization.

 Management tasks include the following:

 * Creating an organization or space